Keeps vs Hims: Which hair loss treatments are better?

 Private and discreet

 The ordering process is pretty seamless for each company, with multiple options to define the shipping and billing cycle that works best for you.
 The Hims website might be a little more challenging to navigate simply because the company covers so much medical territory.
-It does a good job drawing attention to its hair products but Keeps’ sole focus on hair loss allows its site to be smaller and more streamlined.

-Between the two companies, Keeps is also much more transparent about its pricing.
+Between the two companies, Keeps is much more transparent about its pricing.
 We regularly have to contact Hims with targeted questions to access specific price information for prescription products.
 But Keeps lays out its pricing in clear terms.

 Respecting your privacy